KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 For embedded systems or Linux running on servers, the CLI is more appropriate.
 Running the Graphical User Interface requires CPU time and storage.
 Both are scarce on an embedded system.
 Since everything can be done through the command line, removing the GUI is a win-win.
 Additionally, it is useful to learn the CLI commands even if you normally use the GUI, because they play a large part in writing automation scripts for the OS: automation scripts typically do not indicate commands like "click button at location x,y" but rather execute the necessary CLI commands directly.

+No idea what terminal you're running?
+No problem, `echo $TERM` will tell you exactly that.
+On my MacOS, it outputs `xterm-256color` (using the [iTerm2 terminal](https://iterm2.com/)).

 When a CLI is used in Linux (or an emulator), a **shell** is started.
 The shell is a small program that translates commands, given by the user, and gives these translations to the OS.
-As with anything, there are many flavours of shells: sh, bash, ksh, zsh, ...
+As with anything, there are many flavours of shells: sh, bash, ksh, [fish](https://fishshell.com/), [zsh](https://www.zsh.org/), ...
 Most shells provide the same basic commands, but others allow additional functionality and even full programming environments.
 You can write so-called "shell scripts" (typically have the file extension ".sh"), which are mostly lists of CLI commands, that are used extensively to automate operations on Linux systems.

 Once the shell is running and the user asks to create new processes, all of these newly create processes will have the shell as a parent process (this will become important later on).

 {{% notice note %}}
 As a side note: Linux is not the only OS that uses a CLI.
 Windows for example has multiple, including the older "Command Prompt" and the more recent "Powershell".
 {{% /notice %}}

+No idea what shell you're running?
+No problem, `echo $SHELL` will tell you exactly that.
+On my MacOS, it outputs `/bin/zsh`: I have Z shell installed.